ludicast/ice/README.markdown

     Ice.convert_template(template_text, vars = {})

-## Why yet another templating engine when there is Liquid
+## Why another templating engine when there is Liquid?

 Liquid is excellent but has several disadvantages

 * Hard to extend without knowing Liquid internals
 * Introduces yet-another-language, whereas many designers/developers are already familiar with javascript
-* Doesn't allow template editors to use a rich object model and create their own functions
+* Doesn't allow template creators to use a rich object model and easily create their own functions
 * Doesn't have a rich set of support libraries like what javascript brings to the table

 Note that we're still big fans of Liquid.
 In fact, we call this project "Ice" as a tribute (extending the metaphor, we use "Cubes" where they have "Drops").